Mass media in Kenya: Newspapers

 There are two independent national daily newspapers, the Daily Nation, The Standard, and two daily free newspapers, X News, and The People Daily.
 There are also two specialised daily papers, Business Daily and The Star, and one weekly paper, The East African, which is published in Nairobi, Dar es Salaam and Kampala.

 Under the Kibaki government, the media have demonstrated greater editorial independence than in previous years, and the number of press freedom abuses have declined.
 Still, some media policies and incidents continue to inhibit press freedom, e.g., the need to post a costly bond before publication and to register afterward.
 In 2003 the government invoked a restrictive constitutional provision on-court coverage to intimidate journalists reporting on a possible political murder.
 In March 2006, hooded policemen raided the offices of The Standard newspaper and Kenya Television Network, claiming concerns about internal security.

 Internet

 All mainstream media houses have websites that they use to convey news and other information.
 The use of online magazines, blogs, and websites for Kenyan news is also on the rise.

 Magazine

 Kenya has several magazines most of which are published monthly and a few are bi-monthly.
 The magazines cover a range of topics such as business, lifestyle, politics, entertainment, media, and other societal issues.
+Some famous magazines are Swara and The African executive.

-All newspapers that are published are usually accomplished with a magazine in every daily edition.
+All newspapers published are usually accomplished with a magazine in every daily edition.

-Other notable companies also publish magazines for their client and publicity and advertisement.
+Other notable companies also publish magazines for their clients, do publicity and advertisement.
 Some of these companies are Kenya Airways, Mada Hotels and ICPAK.

 All other listed companies in the Nairobi Stock Exchange also publish their annual financial report.